Anisogamy

-both natural selection and sexual selection, and led the sexes to different primary and secondary sex characteristics including sex differences in behavior.
+both natural selection and sexual selection, and led the sexes to evolve different primary and secondary sex characteristics including sex differences in behavior.

 Geoff Parker, Robin Baker, and Vic Smith were the first to provide a mathematical model for the evolution of anisogamy that was consistent with modern evolutionary theory.
 Their theory was widely accepted but there are alternative hypotheses about the evolution of anisogamy.

 Etymology

-Anisogamy comes from the ancient Greek words 'aniso' meaning unequal and 'gamy' meaning marriage.
-The first known use of the term anisogamy was in the year 1891.